 We bring together the people and organizations with the passion, expertise, and resources needed to get things done.

 We connect people to the building blocks of a great life: a quality education, a stable income, and good health.
-We do that by building our own initiatives, like Bet on Success, iSTEAMM Conference, Bucks Knocks Out Hunger, Stuff the Bus, and Holiday Gift Card Drive, as well as by funding programs at other local nonprofit agencies.
+We do that by building our own initiatives, like Bucks Knocks Out Hunger, Stuff the Bus, and Holiday Gift Card Drive, as well as by funding programs at other local nonprofit agencies.
 All of our programs and initiatives work in concert to promote education, income, and health, and all are regularly evaluated by effectiveness and efficiency.

-For a complete list of the programs we fund, visit www.uwbucks.org/programs.
-Information regarding our initiatives is updated frequently on our website and on social media (Twitter @uwbucks, Facebook/uwbucks, YouTube/uwbucks).
+For more information about our programs, visit www.uwbucks.org.
+Information regarding our initiatives is updated frequently on our website and on social media Twitter @uwbucks, LinkedIn/uwbucks, Instagram/uwbucks, Facebook/uwbucks, YouTube/uwbucks).

 People who donate to UW Bucks typically have one thing in common: They care about Bucks County.
 Beyond that, they see value in coming together to solve problems more efficiently.
 They believe that access to education, income, and health matters to everyone.
 And they want to make a real difference.